gcallah/BookReviews/hume.md

 history of economic thought.
 The authors document at length his influence on Adam Smith (with whom Hume became a close friend), as well as on such modern figures as F.A.
-Hayek, James Buchanan, John Maynard Keynes, Paul Samuelson, Amartya Sen, and Paul Krugman.
+Hayek, James Buchanan, John Maynard Keynes, Paul Samuelson, Amartya Sen, Vernon Smith, and Paul Krugman.

 The authors conclude their case for the importance of economics to Hume and Hume to economics by claiming: